Afreen89/LiveHealthyBackend/README.md

 ## Database & Collections

-I created a fake medicalrecord-cosmosdb and under this I created LiveHealthyDB.
+I created a *cloudassignment-cosmos* and under this I created *UserData*.
 This DB will have 2 collections tables.
-One will hold the patients profiles i.e. *LiveHealthyDbUserProfiles* and the other will hold all the telemetry data i.e. *LiveHealthyDbUserData*.
+One will hold the patients profiles i.e. *userprofile* and the other will hold all the telemetry data i.e. *userdata*.

-The structure of the *LiveHealthyDbUserProfiles* will be as follows:
+The structure of the *userprofile* will be as follows:

 ```json
 {